AdobeDocs/commerce-php/src/pages/developer/framework/serialize-library.md

 ---
-group: php-developer-guide
-title: Serialize Library
+title: Serialize Library | Commerce PHP Extensions
-subgroup: Framework
-menu_title: Serialize Library
-menu_order: 1000
+description: Use this library in your Adobe Commerce and Magento Open Source components to manage the serialization and unserialization of data.
 ---

-## Overview
+# Serialize library

 This [library](https://glossary.magento.com/library) provides a secure way of serializing and unserializing strings, integers, floats, booleans, and arrays.